greg-js/arch-wiki-md-repo/wiki/_content/Ipset.md

 ### Blocking With PeerGuardian and Other Blocklists

-The [pg2ipset](https://aur.archlinux.org/packages/pg2ipset/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): package not found]</sup> tool by the author of maeyanie.com, coupled with the [ipset-update.sh](https://github.com/ilikenwf/pg2ipset/blob/master/ipset-update.sh) script can be used with cron to automatically update various blocklists.
+The [pg2ipset](https://aur.archlinux.org/packages/pg2ipset/) tool by the author of maeyanie.com, coupled with the [ipset-update.sh](https://github.com/ilikenwf/pg2ipset/blob/master/ipset-update.sh) script can be used with cron to automatically update various blocklists.
 Currently, by default country blocking, tor exit node blocking, and pg2 list blocking from Bluetack are implemented.

 ## Other Commands